UPPER ELEMENTARY

 Thriving Through Group Interactions

-Fourth grade is a year when students become increasingly responsible for their educational journeys, tackling hands-on projects and engaging with their community as leaders.
+Fourth grade is a year when elementary school students become increasingly responsible for their educational journeys, tackling hands-on projects and engaging with their community as leaders.
 Students’ understanding of topics is challenged through collaborative work, while teachers continue to differentiate instruction so that each student learns at their best pace.

 The curriculum emphasizes strong analytical and persuasive writing and a deeper conceptual understanding and problem-solving in math.
 An immersive study of California history brings the past to life as cross-curricular projects connect multiple subjects and technology integration enhances each unit of study.
 Through community involvement and cross-curricular studies, fourth graders build a strong foundation to become informed and engaged citizens.